Know Your Rights: If there is pay disparity, there better be a good (legal) reason

 • Other Legitimate Factors: Employers may cite factors like education, experience, or geographic location, provided these reasons are not related to gender.

 Employers who cannot prove a lawful reason for pay discrepancies may be violating the Equal Pay Act and other anti-discrimination laws.
+If you believe that you have been subjected to illegal pay discrimination, we invite you to call our office at 212-766-9100 to schedule a free consultation with an experienced NYC unequal pay attorney.

 How Does New York Law Address Pay Discrimination?